 Why Trust MoneyGeek?

-MoneyGeek analyzed homeowners insurance data using official rate filings from state Departments of Insurance across all 50 states, along with data provided by Quadrant Information Services.
+MoneyGeek analyzed homeowners insurance data using official rate filings from state insurance departments across all 50 states, along with data provided by Quadrant Information Services.
 This allowed us to identify the best insurance options based on coverage, price and provider reliability.

 How We Evaluated Insurance Providers

-We assessed premiums and policy features using insights from Quadrant Information Services, a trusted source for insurance pricing data.
+We assessed premiums and policy features using data from Quadrant Information Services, a trusted source for insurance pricing information.
 Our analysis focused on standard homeowners policies, as well as expanded coverage options for higher-value homes.

 Homeowner Profile Used for Quote Comparison